-SITUATION
+Situation

-Bat willows like to be near to running water (Plate I, fig. 2) but it cannot be too strongly stressed that badly drained soils (Plate II, fig. 1) are inimical to the production of good timber.
-An ideal site is the bank of a running stream, from $2\frac{1}{2}$ to 4 ft. above the normal water level; occasional flooding does not matter provided the flood water drains off quickly.

-Marshy lands producing a vigorous growth of reeds (Phragmites communis Trin.) or sedges (Carex paludosa auct., (aggr.), etc.), are definitely too wet, causing slowing down of growth, and eventual "die-back".
-Tussock grassmarsh marigold (Deschampsia-Caltha) and rush-marsh marigold (Juncus-Caltha) communities, though less wet than the former, also indicate unfavourable sites.
+Bat willows like to be near to running water (Plate 3) but it cannot be too strongly stressed that badly drained soils (Plate 8) are inimical to the production of good timber.
+An ideal site is the bank of a running stream, about $2\frac{1}{2}$ feet above the normal water level, or a valley bottom where there is about 2 feet of alluvial soil overlying sand; occasional flooding during the growing season does not matter provided the flood water drains off quickly.
+Equally good is the side of a spring ditch with a gentle fall into the valley below.
+Fine quality trees may also be produced on the sides of ditches even without spring water, provided the soil is particularly good, as are some chalky boulder clays and brickearths, where the subsoil water does not fail in summer.
+Marshy lands producing a vigorous growth of reeds (Phragmites communis Trin.) or sedges (Carex paludosa auct., (aggr.), etc.), are definitely too wet, causing slowing down of growth, and eventual "dieback".
+Tussock grass-marsh marigold (Deschampsia-Caltha) and rush-marsh marigold (Juncus-Caltha) communities, though less wet than the former, also indicate unfavourable sites.

-Vigorous growths of any one or more of the above, or of wild iris (Iris pseudacorus L.), figwort (Scrophularia aquatica L.) or great water-dock (Rumex hydrolapathum Huds.) indicate a water-table higher than is safe for successful planting with tree willows.
+Vigorous growths of any one or more of the above, or of wild iris (Iris pseudacorus L.), figwort (Scrophularia aquatica L.) or great water-dock (Rumex hydrolapathum Huds.) indicate a watertable higher than is safe for successful planting with tree willows.